Project : Architecture

 The building is generated from existing topographic lines minimizing site disturbance while maximizing spatial layering

-VIEW FROM WEST
+VIEW FROM ENTRY

 MASTERPLAN